The Holst Spin Foam Model via Cubulations: Derivation of the Model

 \subsection{Relation between covariant and canonical connection}

 Another striking feature of our model is the following: Constrained BF theory, that is, Plebanski theory, should be a candidate for quantum gravity.
 Our Holst model should be equivalent to that theory at least semiclassically because morally speaking, the only difference between them lies in the technical implementation of the simplicity constraints, modulo the caveats mentioned in section \ref{s2}.
-Now one of the most important property of the implementation of the simplicity constraints in usual SFM is that the irreducible Spin(4) representations that one sums over are the simple ones\footnote{If we label an irrep of Spin(4) by a pair $(j_+,j_-)$ then a simple irrep. is one for which $j_+=j_-$ \cite{5}.
+Now one of the most important property of the implementation of the simplicity constraints in some of the most popular spin foam models is that the irreducible Spin(4) representations that one sums over are the simple ones\footnote{If we label an irrep of Spin(4) by a pair $(j_+,j_-)$ then a simple irrep. is one for which $j_+=j_-$ \cite{5}.
 There is a similar restriction if one works with arbitrary Immirzi parameter \cite{13}.}.
-In our model we do not see any sign of that.
+In our model we do not see any sign of that\footnote{Also the models proposed in \cite{EteraMaite, 10, DanieleAristide} do not restrict to simple representations.
+The amplitudes are however peaked on these, though with a non-trivial width.}.
 This is an important issue because the restriction to simple representations means that the underlying gauge theory is roughly SU(2) rather than Spin(4) which looks correct if the SFM is to arise from canonical LQG which indeed is a SU(2) gauge theory.
 Thus, in usual SFM the simplicity constraints seem to already imply the gauge fixing of the ``boost'' part of the Spin(4) Gauss constraint that is necessary at the classical level in order to pass from the Holst connection to the Ashtekar -- Barbero -- Immirzi connection \cite{7}.
 Strictly speaking, that has not been established yet as pointed out in \cite{26a} where it is shown that the connection used in SFM is actually the spin connection and not the Holst connection.
 But apart from that, in the considerations of the previous section we do not see any simplicity restrictions on the type of group representations.

 However, notice that what we did in the previous section was incomplete because in order to properly define the n -- point functions we must gauge fix the generating functional with respect to the G Gauss constraints.
 Formally this is not necessary if we only consider correlators of G invariant functions such as the metric because the infinite gauge group volume formally cancels out in the fraction $z[j]/z[0]$.
 However, details matter:\\ The formal arguments cannot be substantiated by hard proofs in this case.
 Specifically, if we consider $G=SO(1,3)$, there is no measure known for gauge theories for non compact groups (see \cite{26b} for the occurring complications) and thus we are forced to gauge fix at least the boost part of the Gauss constraint.
 This is the same reason for which one uses the time gauge in the canonical theory.
 We expect that implementing the time gauge fixing \cite{7} in a way similar to the implementation of the simplicity constraints in usual BF theory will effectively reduce the gauge group to $SU(2)$.